newmans99/Qlik-Multilingual-Sampler/README.md

 2. From the Application Overview: Open the **"Introduction"** Story to explore and learn about the application.

 ### Next Steps
-After explorering the Introduction Story, it is recommended that you complete the [Advanced Installation](./wiki/Full-Implementation#advanced-installation), which includes support for string updating and user language preference testing.
+After exploring the Introduction Story, it is recommended that you complete the [Advanced Installation](./wiki/Full-Implementation#advanced-installation), which includes support for string updating and user language preference testing.

 ### Contributing/Enhancements
 There are a number of enhancements that can be made to this Sampler application, please feel free to fork this project and submit a pull request for any enhancements to this project.
 For a list of currently requested enhancements, please see the [Issue List](https://github.com/newmans99/Qlik-Multilingual-Sampler/issues).